-The Exclusion is granted in conjunction with the Foreign Earned Income Exclusion, but neither are granted automatically: you have to apply for them and file form 2555 with your annual return.
+The Foreign Housing Exclusion is granted in conjunction with the Foreign Earned Income Exclusion, but neither are granted automatically: you have to apply for them and file form 2555 with your annual return.

-The Foreign Housing Exclusion is typically a good option for people who live in rented property while living and working abroad and earning a little more than the Foreign Earned Income Exclusion limit ($100,800 in 2015).
+The Foreign Housing Exclusion is typically a good option for people who live in rented property while living and working abroad and who earn more than the Foreign Earned Income Exclusion limit ($108,700 in 2021).

-All US citizens and green card holders are required to file a tax return and pay tax on their worldwide income, wherever in the world they live.
-The Foreign Earned Income Exclusion and the Foreign Housing Exclusion offer ways to avoid double taxation on foreign earned income, paying to the IRS as well as in the country where the income is earned.
+All US citizens and green card holders are required to file a US federal tax return reporting their worldwide income, wherever in the world they live.
+The Foreign Earned Income Exclusion and the Foreign Housing Exclusion offer ways for r US expats to avoid double taxation on their earned income.

-To claim the Foreign Housing Exclusion, you have to claim the Foreign Earned Income Exclusion.
-To claim the Foreign Earned Income Exclusion, you have to prove that you live abroad using either the Physical Presence Test, showing that you spent more than 330 days outside the US in the tax year, or the Bona Fide Residence Test, proving that you are legally resident in another country.
+To claim the Foreign Housing Exclusion, you have to first claim the Foreign Earned Income Exclusion.
+To claim the Foreign Earned Income Exclusion, you have to file IRS Form 2555 when you file your US tax return.
+Form 2555 requires that you demonstrate that you live abroad using either the Physical Presence Test, showing that you spent more than 330 days outside the US in the tax year, or the Bona Fide Residence Test, proving that you are legally resident in another country.

 - Rent, or the fair rental value of housing provided by your employer